graalvm/graalvm-ten-things/README.md

 $ ruby --jvm render.rb
 ```

-We can see the same heap view dump of underyling Java objects if we want to, or
+We can see the same heap view dump of underlying Java objects if we want to, or
 under *Summary* we can select *Ruby Heap* and see proper Ruby objects instead.

 ![VisualVM with Ruby](visualvm-rb.png)